cseanburns/personal_knowledge_mgmt/src/5e-web-sources-part-1.md

 [2023-2024 academic year, it is $6,429][uky2023].
-The CPI calculator shows that if tuition increased at the same rate as inflation, then today's tuition cost should only be $2,943.16 per semester (from May 2002 to May 2023).
+The CPI calculator shows that if tuition increased at the same rate as inflation, then today's tuition cost should only be $3,030.18 per semester (from January 2002 to January 2024).
-That means the extra $3,486 spent on tuition today increased due to other (complicated) factors.
+That means the extra $3,398.82 spent on tuition today increased due to other (complicated) factors.

 You can also see how home prices have changed.
 The house I rent was purchased for $101,650 during the summer of 2001.
-Zillow estimates that it would sell for $314,300 (summer 2023).
+Zillow estimates that it would sell for $317,800 (Spring 2024).
-But inflation only accounts for a price tag of $176,553.
+But inflation only accounts for a price tag of $177,217.
-Thus the extra $137,747 or so is factor of other market forces.
+Thus the extra $140,583 or so is factor of other market forces.

 > Property information like this is generally public information.
 > Fayette County, the seat of Lexington, KY, provides this information